Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 Scanning Habitable Environments with Raman & Luminescence for Organics & Chemicals (SHERLOC)

 A spectrometer and ultraviolet laser to determine fine-scale mineralogy and detect organic compounds.
 SHERLOC will be the first UV Raman spectrometer to fly to the surface of Mars.
 Principal Investigator: Luther Beegle, NASA's Jet Propulsion Laboratory (JPL), Pasadena, CA, USA

 A laser-based instrument that can provide imaging, chemical composition analysis, mineralogy, and the detection of organic compounds.
 Principal Investigator: Roger Wiens, Los Alamos National Laboratory, Los Alamos, NM, USA.
 Instrument also contains significant contribution from Centre National d'Etudes Spatiales, Institut de Recherche en Astrophysique et Planétologie (CNES/IRAP) France.

 NASA / JPL-Caltech

 Mars Helicopter Artist's Concept

 An artist's concept of the Mars Helicopter.

 The Mars Helicopter is an autonomous rotorcraft that will demonstrate the viability of heavier-than-air vehicles on other worlds.
-After traveling to the surface attached to the Mars 2020 rover's belly pan, the helicopter will be deposited on the surface via the Mars Helicopter Delivery System.
+After traveling to the surface attached to the Perseverance rover's belly pan, the helicopter will be deposited on the surface via the Mars Helicopter Delivery System.
 It will conduct up to 5 flights of a few hundred meters each over a 30-day period, relaying data back to the rover.
 As a technology demonstration mission, the helicopter's success or failure is not tied to that of the rover.